solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 MySQL is a cross-platform offering, and corporations can utilize their on-premises hardware to deploy highly-available MySQL configurations.
-MySQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and has the disadvantages of hardware/OS maintenance.
+MySQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and have the disadvantages of hardware/OS maintenance.

 One benefit to choosing a cloud-hosted environment over on-premises